Linerre/Arch/README.md

 ## Latest

-Wanna switch from Intel to AMD: Thinkpad X395 AMD Ryzen R7 3700U/3500U
+ from Intel to AMD: Thinkpad X395 AMD Ryzen R7 3700U/3500U

 Baught it and this time stick to Arch!